radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/data-connectors-overview.md

 ![image description](images/new-group.png)

-After creating a group, you can add a new data connector by clicking the "..." button on the selected group and selecting ***Add Data Connector*** from the drop-down menu.
+After creating a group, you can add a new data connector by clicking the "..." button on the selected group and selecting ***Add Data Connector***.

 ![image description](images/add-data-connector.png)
 For more details on adding a new data connector, please refer to the [Add a Data Connector](add-data-connector.md) guide.

 ### Manage Data Connectors

-Each data connector has an **Options** (**"..."**) drop-down menu that allows you to manage the connector.
+Each data connector has an **Options** (**"..."**) menu that allows you to manage the connector.
 For more details on managing data connectors, please refer to the [Manage Data Connectors](manage-data-connectors.md) guide.

 ![image description](images/options.png)